leekiereloo/leekiereloo.github.io/SelfieYearAbout.md

 ## 💬 Support & Feedback

-If you encounter any bugs, have a feature request, or want to provide feedback, please feel free to write to [feedback.leekiereloo@gmail.com](mailto:feedback.leekiereloo@gmail.com) or open an issue on this repository.
+If you encounter any bugs, have a feature request, or want to provide feedback, please feel free to write to [feedback.leekiereloo@gmail.com](mailto:feedback.leekiereloo@gmail.com).

 Providing the following information will help resolve issues faster: